openboxes/openboxes/docs/developer-guide/restapi.md

 https://openboxes.ngrok.io/openboxes/api/categories

 ```
-If you want to end a session, you can
+If you want to end a session, you can POST to the logout endpoint
 ```
 $ curl -i -X POST -H "Content-Type: application/json" -b cookies.txt \
 https://openboxes.ngrok.io/openboxes/api/logout